jangler/taffy/README.md

 Etymology
 ---------
-It was originally called "avid", for "audio/video identification", but that sounded like something that would have an Enterprise Edition.
-Taffy tags audio files for you, and is a lot tastier.
+Taffy tags audio files for you.